tnttodda/RegressionInType/InfiniteSearch2.lagda.md

 ```

 Furthermore, as part of our mutually recursive proof, we
-must prove that the Tychonoff searcher that we build in 'Searcher'
+must prove that the Tychonoff searcher that we build in `Searcher`
 is itself agreeable.

-This specifically is what allows us to fill the 'TODO' hole.
+This specifically is what allows us to fill the `gap`.

 ```agda
 Agreeable : ((T , cs) : sequence-of-clofun-types 𝓤)